 1. Sustainable Solutions Through Technology

 Gaps in ground implementation of the child welfare mechanism hurts millions of children.
 There are too many human failure points in the system.
-There is no verified data, no foolproof way of establishing a child’s identity, no verified tracking of a child’s status and family contact (or lack thereof) over time, no automated reporting or auditing, no performance tracking, and no escalation, among other issues.
+There is no verified data, no foolproof way of establishing a child’s identity, no automated tracking of a child’s contact with family (or lack thereof) over time, no auto-flagging of children whose cases need to be reviewed, no automated real-time reporting, and no escalation, among other issues.

-To understand further, please check out the technology platform overview deck: WAIC_Presentation_TechPlatform
+- To understand our vision for technology further, please check out the technology platform overview deck: WAIC_Presentation_TechPlatform